 Angel L. Lugo, FACHE, MPA

-Colonel, U.S. Army, Retired and CEO, Warriors Heart
+Colonel, U.S. Army, Retired and Chief Strategic Officer, Warriors Heart

 Angel L. Lugo is a retired U.S. Army Colonel who served 30 years on active duty as a Healthcare Operations/Administration Officer.
 Prior to retiring in 2012, he served as Chief of Staff/COO for the Army’s Northern Regional Medical Command and Walter Reed Army Medical Center where he provided staff oversight of the Army’s largest regional health system including the Army’s largest Wounded Warrior population.
 Prior to that, he was the first Chief of Staff/COO for the Defense Center of Excellence for Psych Health and TBI where he established a joint staff organization focused on policies, procedures, guidelines, research, and tools in Psych Health & TBI to support Warriors and their Families.
 After his retirement, Angel is founder & CEO of his own Service Disabled Veteran Owned Small Business (SDVOSB), Lugo Vantage Solutions LLC, providing consulting services within the federal health sector specializing in military and Veterans health management.
 He also provides no cost job placement assistance to Veterans in transition.
 Angel’s career has been about serving our nation alongside Soldiers and supporting Warriors.
 He joined the military to serve and provide for his Family but stayed because the military is a unique Family of those dedicated to serve and protect our nation.
 That is why he is both excited and humbled to join the Warriors Heart Team as CEO and lead its mission to heal and support Warriors to bring them home.